-You thought ADHD awareness in France was bad.
+You thought ADHD awareness in France was bad?
 Well, it is.
-But the autism situation might be worse—or at least better documented.
+But in France, autism awareness and treatment might be worse—or at least better documented.

-The French establishment’s substandard treatment of autism is condemnably bad, according to the Council of Europe (Autisme France et Europe) in 2004.
+The French establishment’s substandard treatment of autism is condemnable, according to the Council of Europe (Autisme France et Europe) in 2004.

 In this post, you’ll learn about this shocking situation from several angles—and draw your own conclusions about what might be happening with ADHD: